karpour/node-wol-server/README.md

 # node-wol-server
-Simple Node server to remotely wake a device using WOL
+A simple Node server to remotely wake a device using WOL